simonberner/dubdubgrub/README.md

 - Model: reflects the data layer
 - View: the view layer shows what the ViewModel is publishing
 - ViewModel: the business logic is an ObservableObject (final class) where Views can subscribe (observe) to.
 It connects the View with the Model
+#### Singleton
+- Can be seen as a global variable
+- Everyone has access to the same instance
+- Very easy to use
+- Be aware, that it can be dangerous, because it is hard to debug as it can be accessed and changed from anyone!
+- Use them strategically

 ### Error handling
 - [do, try, catch](https://www.hackingwithswift.com/new-syntax-swift-2-error-handling-try-catch)